 - The use of cash couriers is just one among many risks that charities should manage: Huw Evans gives his top tips for identifying and managing your organisation’s risks.

 - Education specialist Caraline Johnson looks at mergers in the FE sector.

 - Our governance expert Tesse Akpeki explains the benefits of values-driven leadership.

 - Our tax expert, Bill Lewis, looks at the Gift Aid Small Charitable Donations Scheme that promised fireworks but has delivered a damp squib.

-- Emma Knuckey provides a useful roundup of the latest from the Charity Commission and the Chairty Tribunal.
+- Emma Knuckey reports on the latest developments at the Charity Commission and Charity Tribunal.